 Post Actions

-This guide will explain how to use Post Actions and how to implement custom ones.
+This guide explains how to use Post Actions and how to implement custom ones.

 Post Actions are contracts that extend the Lens Protocol functionality by allowing Accounts to execute actions on Posts.